edward130603/edward130603.github.io/_pages/about2.md

 {% include base_path %}

-Edward Zhao, Ph.D. is a statistician with over 10 years of experience answering genomics, epidemiology, and other life science questions using statistical approaches.
-Dr. Zhao is currently a biostatistician at NanoString Technologies, where he is developing statistical analysis methods and pipelines for spatial transcriptomics and proteomics technologies.
-He has previously worked in academia, pharma, biotech, and government.
+Edward Zhao, Ph.D. is a statistician with over 10 years of experience answering genomics, epidemiology, and other life science questions using statistical and machine learning approaches.
+Dr. Zhao is currently interested in developing statistical analysis methods for spatial transcriptomics and proteomics technologies.
+He has work experience in academia, pharma, biotech, and government.
 Dr. Zhao's areas of expertise include spatial statistics, GLMs, mixed models, clustering analysis, supervised learning, and Bayesian statistics.

 Education
 ------
-* B.A. in Biochemistry and Mathematical Biology, University of Pennsylvania, 2017
+* B.A. in Biochemistry and Mathematical Biology, University of Pennsylvania
-* M.S. in Chemistry, University of Pennsylvania, 2017
+* M.S. in Chemistry, University of Pennsylvania
-* Ph.D. in Biostatistics, University of Washington - Seattle, 2022
+* Ph.D. in Biostatistics, University of Washington - Seattle

 Select Publications
 ------